-This BBPRM would mitigate for unavoidable impacts to wetlands and their physical, biological, and chemical functions and values resulting from construction and fill activities associated with the Freeport LNG Liquefaction Project Dredge Material Placement Area through the restoration and enhancement of the BBPRM site to PEM wetlands.
-To guarantee all lost wetland function and values are mitigated for, the Riverine Herbaceous/Shrub HGM Interim model (IHGM) was used to calculate compensation requirements.
-IHGM values were assessed for the impacts to PEM and PSS wetland values and functions from the DMPA.
+This BBPRM would mitigate for unavoidable impacts to wetlands and their physical, biological, and chemical functions and values resulting from construction and fill activities associated with the Freeport LNG CDMPA Project through the restoration and enhancement of the BBPRM site to PEM wetlands.
+To guarantee all lost wetland function and values are mitigated for, the Riverine Herbaceous/Shrub HGM Interim model (IHGM)

+was used to calculate compensation requirements.
+IHGM values were assessed for the impacts to PEM and PSS wetland values and functions from the CDMPA.
 Also, the wetland functions and values to be gained from the BBPRM were assessed by the IHGM.
-FCI and FCU values for both the impacts and the restoration of 116.7 acres and enhancement of 56.6 acres of PEM wetlands would fully compensate for wetland impacts from the DMPA fill.
-IHGM details for the DMPA and the BBPRM can be found in Attachment B.
+FCI and FCU values for both the impacts and the restoration were generated.
+Based on the IHGM analysis, it was determined that the BBPRM restoration of 66.9 acres and enhancement of 50 acres of PEM wetlands would fully compensate for wetland impacts from the CDMPA fill.
+IHGM details for the CDMPA and the BBPRM can be found in Attachment B.